argyleink/ScrollSnapExplainers/js-snapChanged/readme.md

-In many use cases, when a change in snap targets occurs, a developer would want to de-emphasize the element that was previously snapped to and emphasize the element that is currently snapped to. previousSnapTarget would provide a convenient way to do this indicating the element that was previously snapped to.
+In many use cases, when a change in snap targets occurs, a developer would want to de-emphasize the element that was previously snapped to and emphasize the element that is currently snapped to. `previousSnapTarget` would provide a convenient way to do this by indicating the element that was previously snapped to.
 This might be purely a convenience for developers as they could track this across different occurrences of the snap events.
 However, in a scenario with an arbitrary number of snap containers, this convenience could prove to have